Jorge Avila-Torrez

 Jorge Avila-Torrez (born August 18, 1988) is an American serial killer and rapist.
-A resident of Zion, Illinois, Avila-Torrez murdered two girls who lived in his neighborhood in 2005 and later murdered a female Petty officer in 2009 at Joint Base Myer–Henderson Hall.
+A resident of Zion, Illinois, Avila-Torrez murdered two girls who lived in his neighborhood in 2005 and later murdered a female petty officer in 2009 at Joint Base Myer–Henderson Hall.
 He was sentenced to death by the federal government for that crime as well as receiving a 100-year sentence for the Illinois murders.
 On December 23, 2024, Avila-Torrez's death sentence was commuted to life without parole by President Joe Biden.

+Early life

+Jorge Avila-Torrez was born on August 18th, 1988, in Zion, Illinois.
+His parents had emigrated to the United States from Mexico.
+His father worked in a cardboard factory, while his mother was employed as a homemaker; Avila-Torrez was reportedly close to his older sister, Sara.
+According to acquaintances, during high school Torrez frequently engaged in truancy, and in 2005 was expelled after police found him in possession of a small amount of marijuana on school grounds.

 Murders

 Eight-year-old Laura Hobbs and nine-year-old Krystal Tobias went out to play on their bicycles but failed to return by nightfall on Mother's Day, May 8, 2005.
 Their families, police, and volunteers searched for the girls all night, but to no avail.
 The girls bodies were found the following day by Hobbs's father, Jerry.
 Both girls had suffered fatal stab wounds to their necks and faces.
 In addition, they were sexually assaulted.

 Authorities immediately focused on Jerry Hobbs, as he was an ex-convict.
 Hobbs had moved to the city in the summer of 2005 from Texas to reconcile with his girlfriend and three children following an incident where he chased off a man with a chainsaw.
 Police arrested him for possession of a knife, and after a lengthy interrogation, he confessed to the murders.

 Hobbs spent the following five years in a Lake County jail awaiting trial, despite his defense team and a private laboratory finding that semen samples taken from Laura's body did not match Jerry in 2008.